 Without the help of an expert, there's a real risk you could make a mistake, which could cause problems for your family and friends after your death.

-When including a legacy to The Courtauld Institute of Art Fund it is very important to include our full name, including the word ‘Fund’, our registered charity number 288509 and the correct registered address:
+When including a legacy to The Courtauld Institute of Art it is very important to include our full name, our exempt charity reference XR60596 and the correct registered address:

 The Courtauld Institute of Art

 The Courtauld Institute of Art is an exempt charity under the Exempt Charities Order 2002.
 Her Majesty’s Revenue and Customs have accepted that The Courtauld Institute of Art is a charity for tax purposes under the reference XR60596.
-This means that is perfectly possible to leave your gift directly to The Courtauld Institute of Art and, in common with all legacy gifts we receive, we guarantee to only use your gift where it was intended.
+This means your gift will be exempt from inheritance tax.

 I’d like to restrict my legacy to a specific area of The Courtauld’s work (for example a particular research project or the conservation of a particular painting).
 How can I do this?

 It is best for us if gifts are made unconditionally.
-The majority of our members and supporters make their donation in this way because such gifts allow The Courtauld’s Board of Governors to carefully consider how to make the best use of each gift to meet the changing priorities of the time.
+The majority of our supporters make their donation in this way because such gifts allow The Courtauld’s Board of Governors to consider carefully how to make the best use of each gift to meet the changing priorities of the time.